Protecting Intellectual Property in Cross-Border Contracts

 What happens if my IP is infringed upon in another country?

 If your intellectual property is infringed upon in another country, the best option available to you is to seek legal recourse in court.
-You may apply for a court injunction to restrict the usage of such intellectual property pending the outcome of the litigation in court.
+You may apply for a court injunction to restrict the usage of such intellectual property pending the outcome of the commercial litigation in court.

 You may also decide to settle out of court by employing other alternative dispute resolution techniques such as arbitration, mediation, and negotiation among others.